 Sometimes it just wants to be honored or recognized or appreciated for its work and then it will work with you.
 It’s not all impossible, but this is why we need to remember that we are not the only ones on the land and we need to treat the energies present with reverence and not seek to impose our will, thinking that it won’t have any consequences.

-For those of you who have sent me notes about problematic properties, they’re on my list.
+For those of you who have sent me notes about problematic properties to tell their stories, I’m working my way through the list.
 I typically attempt to get a quick read when I first receive an email to see if there is any information I can give you right away that could be helpful.
-If not, I’ll work my way through the list and share the details as I can.

-If you feel you are being significantly and negatively affected in a home or on land, like repeated illnesses or injuries, or feel like you are in danger somehow, please get yourself out of the home and find someone to help you.
-Again, this is not my speciality.
+If you feel you are being significantly and negatively affected in a home or on land, like repeated illnesses or injuries, or feel like you are in danger somehow, please get yourself out of the home and reach out for assistance.
+Depending on what exactly is happening, I may be able to offer energetic work and/or refer you to another healer that can help your specific situation.

-And remember that this is a ongoing education for me too.
-The more of this work I do, the more I learn and understand, but there is much that I do not know.
-We’re all learning here together.
-What I do know is how important it is for us to understand that we are a part of the natural world and not separate from it.
-Once we understand that, it’s easier to understand how some of these issues have come to be and how we can (or can’t) resolve them.
+Remember that this is a ongoing education for me too.
+The more of this work I do, the more I learn and understand.
+What I have learned is the importance of understanding that we are a part of the natural world and not separate from it.
+Once we grasp that, it’s easier to see how some of these issues have come to be and how we can (or can’t) resolve them.